 — A foundational shift in investor activism is shaking up the board and chief executive entente.
 A decade or so ago, activist investors pursued their various agendas for company change pretty much on their own, with huge index funds looking on.
 Now, the funds have seen activists gain results by targeting governance and management, and they are pouring their billions in stock holdings into activist campaigns.
 Back in the day, boards and CEOs would respond by jointly raising the drawbridge to fend off the barbarians.
 Now, activists have learned to raise wedge issues between the CEO and board.
 This increasingly prompts directors to give management a closer look, taking the activists’ outsider perspective.

 In the past two decades, I’ve seen the relationship between CEO and boards go through a healthy evolution.
 What was once a mutual dependency has evolved into stronger, more independent boards that are better able to think and act for themselves.
-I find that smart chief executives view these new boards not as t as avalued resource.
+I find that smart chief executives view these new boards as a valued resource.
 In a time of massive change, CEOs need all the good counsel they can get.